Looking for alternatives to Udemy?

 Side Note: This does not include credit card transaction fees but rather the transaction fee Thinkific charged for every course that was sold.

-They recently dropped these fees, however, as a result, they also limited the number of free courses you could create.
+They recently dropped these fees.
+However, as a result, they also limited the number of free courses you could create.

 #2 Instant Payouts

-With Thinkific you also get instant payouts paid to your Stripe Merchant account whenever a sale is generated.
-Compare this with any other course platforms and you’ll have to wait a minimum of 30 days to cover the return policy.
+Compare this with other course platforms; you’ll have to wait at least 30 days to cover the return policy.

 #3 Get Started For Free